-- Usually, a deadline is associated with a particular task. - Deadlines may represent either a start time or a completion time. - Such as task can be classified as either hard or soft. - A hard real-time task is one that must meet its deadline; otherwise it will cause unacceptable damage or a fatal error to the system. - A soft real-time task has an associated deadline that is desirable but not mandatory; it still makes sense to schedule and complete the task even if its deadline has passed.
+- Usually, a deadline is associated with a particular task. - Deadlines may represent either a start time or a completion time. - Real-time tasks are typically classified as either hard or soft. - A hard real-time task is one that must meet its deadline; otherwise it will cause unacceptable damage or a fatal error to the system. - A soft real-time task has an associated deadline that is desirable but not mandatory; it still makes sense to schedule and complete the task even if its deadline has passed.

-- Another characteristic of real-time tasks is whether they are periodic or aperiodic. - An aperiodic task has a deadline by which it must start or finish, or it may have a constraint on both the start and finish time. - For a periodic task, the deadline(s) may be states as "once per period T" or "exactly T units of time apart."
+- Another characteristic of real-time tasks is whether they are periodic or aperiodic. - An aperiodic task has a deadline by which it must start or finish, or it may have a constraint on both the start and finish time. - For a periodic task, the deadline(s) may be stated a fashion such as "once per period T" or "exactly T units of time apart."